silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

   - Views for Dashboard (Index, Register, Unregister), Participants (Index, Add, Edit, Delete), Events (Index, Details, RegisterParticipant)
   - Documentation in docs/house-leader-area.md
   - Old HouseLeaderController in Controllers folder superseded by new area-based implementation
+- **RecordService and ResultService implemented** (December 2025):
+  - IRecordService interface and RecordService implementation for managing event records
+  - IResultService interface and ResultService implementation for managing event results
+  - RecordController (public) with Index and Details actions for viewing records
+  - ResultController (public) with Index, Details, ByEvent, ByHouse, and Statistics actions
+  - Created ViewModels: RecordViewModel, RecordsIndexViewModel, ResultViewModel, ResultsIndexViewModel, ResultStatisticsViewModel
+  - Records come from two sources: existing records in Events and new records from Results
+  - Comprehensive filtering by division, class, category, house, event, and year
+  - Statistics dashboard for result analysis

 ## Current Focus